BerryMelon/ImageFetcher/README.md

 ### Example Project
 In the example project you can find a custom ImageUrlDownloader that fetches random public images from Flickr.
 The example project simply shows lists of random images from Flickr, transitioning after a few seconds.
+And it's done by simply asking the ImageFetcher to fetch a new image when needed.
+ImageFetcher caches several images(*minimum of 3*) so whenever the user needs a new image it returns it without delay.

 ### Usage